 Part 1 of 3.

 This is a series of posts summarising our journey so far in redesigning the way that science is applied in the world.
-The second will be published on the 19th Jan 2020.
+Part 2 can be found here, part 3 will be published in a couple of weeks.

 Technology, team or opportunity first?

 After nearly a decade in science commercialisation we knew that there was considerable room for new thinking.
 Everyone is frustrated by our sole reliance on technology transfer to derive commercial impact from science, from the practitioners to the academics.
 And whilst surrounding funds and accelerators can, in some surprisingly rare instances, make good returns by picking off the cream of the crop (both IP and talent), it’s clear that this probably isn’t making the most of the potential locked up in scientific research: on average tech transfer offices lose money.
 This is even more the case as corporations shift away from R&D and product complexity exceeds the breadth of any given lab.

 The stock policy response is to go after the obvious gaps in the technology commercialisation pipeline, however, these approaches rarely fully consider the dynamics of how those pieces fit together.
 For example: it is frequently suggested that we simply need to add more capital for ‘growth’ once ventures are established.
 Or that we should create IP matchmaking services.
 Start ‘Challenge funds’.
 Add funding that can only be used in universities for ‘translation’.
 Provide ‘services’ that can only be used once companies have met certain proof points, and require a grant, in a university.
 Add in EIRs.
 Push academics through ‘accelerators’.
 The list goes on.